jacobgardner/js13k/TASKS.md

  * Use Object pools to prevent garbage collection
  * Make the player HP more apparent.
  * Show current/max score in title bar
+ * Show how many white boxes you done hit.
  * Mobile Support
     * Press and drag in a direction for movement.
  * Soft Shadows